Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Introduction

-This paper seeks to answer the question of whether an effective token compression approach prior to the LLM exists but remains undiscovered, or whether it is inherently infeasible.
-To this end, we first explore the use of explainability methods to assess visual token importance with respect to the given instruction.
-Explainability methods for transformer-based architecture generally iteratively update a relevance map across layers using gradient-weighted multi-head attentions~\cite{gae_iccv,CheferGW21}.
+This paper seeks to answer the question of whether an effective task-related token compression approach prior to the LLM exists but remains undiscovered, or whether it is inherently infeasible.
+To the best of our knowledge, our work is among the earliest efforts to investigate this issue.
+We first explore the use of explainability methods to assess visual token importance with respect to the instruction.
+Explainability methods for transformer-based architecture generally iteratively update a relevance map across layers using gradient-weighted multi-head attentions~\cite{gae_iccv,CheferGW21}, which effectively captures the global relevance scores of visual tokens.
 Relevance scores indicating the contributions of input tokens to output can be used to rank and prune less important visual tokens for compression.
-Systematic and detailed experiments conducted on both image and video data across three representative MLLMs demonstrate the effectiveness of such a compressor.
-The results indicate that, with appropriate selection, pruning tokens that are not critical to the task at the LLM input stage is indeed feasible.
+Comprehensive experiments conducted on both image and video data across three representative MLLMs demonstrate the effectiveness of such a compressor.
+The results indicate that, with proper selection, pruning tokens that are not relevant to the task at the LLM input stage is indeed feasible.
 Moreover, unlike previous works motivated by observations derived from specific network architectures (\emph{e.g.}, LLaVA)~\cite{fastv_eccv, tokencarve_arxiv}, which limits their generality and transferability, our explainability-based approach is broadly applicable.
 Rather than relying on the behaviors of specific models, it leverages the inherent characteristics of the applied model.

 After validating that the explanation results are effective compression indicators, a lightweight model capable of generating an alternative to the relevance map is further needed to enable efficient and practical deployment.
 Interestingly, this goal can be achieved by training a simple fully convolutional network that predicts relevance based on the first-layer attention map of the LLM.
 The training process is highly efficient (\emph{e.g.}, training a 5-layer network using only 10K image data) and does not involve any changes to the MLLM itself.
 Using the predicted relevance, token compression can be performed prior to the prefill phase with negligible extra computational cost.
 As a result, both computational and memory overhead during inference are significantly reduced, with no modifications required to either the prefill or decode phases.
 Last but not least, our approach generalizes well across various architectures, benefiting from the broadly applicable nature of explainability methods and the MLLM-agnostic design of the auxiliary training.